HIPAA Compliance Essentials for 2026

 - Update checks after major system changes or security incidents.

-Insufficient Training and written records
+Insufficient Training and documentation

 How to Prevent:.